-- ☐ Interviewed responsible manager(s) in ground handling operations. - Observedtransportation of cargo to/from aircraft (focus: handling of dangerous goods to prevent damage and maintain separation). - ☐ Interviewed personnel that perform transport of and/or aircraft loading of cargo shipments. - □ Other Actions (Specify)
+- Identified/Assessed procedures for loading/securing dangerous goods on aircraft. - ☐ Interviewed responsible manager(s) in ground handling operations. - Observedtransportation of cargo to/from aircraft (focus: handling of dangerous goods to prevent damage and maintain separation). - $\triangle$ $\Box$ Interviewed personnel that perform transport of and/or aircraft loading of cargo shipments. - □ Other Actions (Specify)